 - Add cocoa powder and milk.
 Beat on very low speed for 1 minute.
 Increase speed to medium-high and beat for 3 minutes, scraping down the bowl as needed, until fluffy and well combined.

-- If the frosting is too stiff, beat in 1 tsp of milk at a time until you reach the desired consistency.
+- If the frosting is too stiff, beat in 1 teaspoon of milk at a time until you reach the desired consistency.

 - Use to frost cupcakes, cakes or cookies.
 The buttercream will set firm in the refrigerator.